Learning to Dial-a-Ride: A Deep Graph Reinforcement Learning Approach to the Electric Dial-a-Ride Problem: Introduction

+Despite advances in both exact methods and DRL, learning-based approaches have not been applied to the full E-DARP.
+Supervised learning requires high-quality solutions from existing solvers, limiting applicability to problems where such solvers exist \citep{vinyals2015pointer}.
+Most DRL research addresses either conventional DARP without energy constraints or electric vehicle routing without passenger-centric requirements such as ride-time limits \citep{schneider2014electric, keskin2016partial, basso2022dynamic}.
+This leaves a gap: no learning-based method currently handles the combination of battery management, charging decisions, and user-centric service constraints that defines the E-DARP.
 At the same time, applying DRL to E-DARP presents distinct challenges.
 First, the combination of passenger time windows, vehicle capacity, ride-time limits, and battery constraints creates a complex constraint structure that standard neural architectures struggle to represent effectively.
-Second, and crucially, the E-DARP with energy-dependent routing is inherently a non-Euclidean problem: energy consumption depends on factors such as vehicle load, terrain, and traffic conditions that cannot be captured by coordinate-based distance calculations.
+Second, and crucially, the E-DARP with energy-dependent routing is inherently non-Euclidean and asymmetric: traveling from location A to B differs from B to A due to factors such as elevation changes, one-way streets, and traffic patterns.
+These direction-dependent costs cannot be captured by coordinate-based distance calculations.
 Standard attention-based architectures for vehicle routing \citep{kool2019attention, kwon2020pomo} typically embed node locations as Euclidean coordinates and derive edge features (distances, travel times) from these coordinates.
 This approach fundamentally cannot represent asymmetric travel times, asymmetric real world energy consumption, or real-world road network structures which are asymmetric.
 Consequently, node-based graph neural networks and standard attention mechanisms are ill-suited for learning effective policies in energy-aware routing problems.
 Third, while DRL has shown promise on synthetic Euclidean benchmarks, scalability to operationally meaningful instance sizes with realistic, non-Euclidean cost structures remains underexplored.
 Most existing work evaluates on instances with fewer than 100 requests, leaving a gap between academic benchmarks and the larger problems encountered in practice.
 Finally, the interpretability and transparency of learned policies presents an ongoing challenge.
 Neural network-based approaches are often criticized as black-box models, making it difficult to understand why specific routing or charging decisions are made \citep{rudin2019stop, molnar2020interpretable}.
 In safety-critical transportation applications, this opacity can hinder trust, regulatory acceptance, and debugging of failure cases \citep{arrieta2020explainable}.
 While attention mechanisms offer some degree of interpretability by revealing which problem elements influence decisions \citep{vaswani2017attention, kool2019attention}, systematic frameworks for explaining DRL policies in vehicle routing remain underdeveloped \citep{glanois2024survey}.
 Recent work has made progress through post-hoc explanation methods \citep{puiutta2020explainable}, mechanistic interpretability of neural routing solvers \citep{narad2025mechanistic}, and interpretable policy architectures \citep{silva2020optimization}, suggesting that learning-based methods are becoming increasingly amenable to interpretation, though this remains an active area of research beyond the scope of the present work.